w3c/secure-payment-confirmation/scope.md

 **SPC Assertion**
 : The output of a successful SPC API authentication.

-## Use Cases Helping to Guide Requirements
+## Protocols and Systems Helping to Guide Requirements

 This list is the result of people joining the SPC task force: